What’s the best form of charcoal? Hardwood lump charcoal? Charcoal briquets? Wood embers? Extruded charcoal? Japanese binchotan?

 Lump charcoal is made from wood scraps from saw mills and from flooring, furniture, and building materials manufacturers.
 Branches, twigs, blocks, trim, and other scraps are carbonized.
 Every brand is different.
 Some swear they use no building materials.
 The result is lumps that are irregular in size, often looking like limbs and lumber.

-Lump leaves less ash than many briqs because there are no binders (there are now more briqs with few or no binders).
-This is important in some kamado smokers such as the Big Green Egg which don't have a lot of room for ash to collect during long cooks without blocking airflow.
+Lump leaves less ash than briquets because there are no binders.
+This is important in some kamado smokers such as the Big Green Egg which don’t have a lot of room for ash to collect during long cooks without blocking airflow.
 The big disadvantage is that lump is harder to find, more expensive than briquets, burns out more quickly, varies in BTUs (heat output) per pound (and thus, per cook), varies in wood type from bag to bag, varies in flavor from bag to bag, and often bags of lump contain a lot of useless carbon dust from improper filtering in the factory and rough handling in the stores.
-Some lumps can be quite large and don't fit neatly in charcoal chimneys, the best way to light charcoal.
+Some lumps can be quite large and don’t fit neatly in charcoal chimneys, the best way to light charcoal.
 As a result, one never knows exactly how much fuel you have in a chimney.
 On the other hand, the bags are lighter and easier to handle because the lumps are irregular shaped, so there is more air in the bag.

 Barbecue lore says lump burns hotter than briquets, but the AmazingRibs.com science advisor Prof. Greg Blonder says “Hotter depends on how the coals are arranged.
 Because of their irregular shapes, they can nestle together like puzzle pieces and impair airflow which can reduce heat.”
 Lump can contain more charcoal powder and crumbs which can fill the gaps between chunks and stifle airflow and make the fire burn cold.
 Remember air is as important as is the charcoal, so I recommend that you discard the dust at the bottom of the bag.